-We are very happy that you have chosen a Scan-product, and we are sure that you will have years of pleasure from your purchase.
-To make the best possible use of your built-in stove, it is important that you follow our advice and instructions.
+You have purchased a product by one of Europe's leading manufacturers of wood-burning stoves, and we are sure that you will have years of pleasure from your purchase.

+To make the best possible use of your stove, it is important that you follow our advice and instructions.
 Read through this Assembly and Instruction Manual carefully before you start to assemble your stove.